harrybridgen/simple_compiler/README.md

 - anchored to a fixed index
 - safe to evaluate later

-Without :=, all reactive assignments would refer to the same moving variable, and the graph would be invalid.
+Without `:=`, all reactive assignments would refer to the same moving variable, and the graph would be invalid.

-Another example:

 ## Characters and Strings